daidahao/MAD-GAN-PyTorch/README.md

 ## Citation

-If you find this implementation useful in your research, please consider citing the original paper:
+If you find this implementation useful in your research, please consider citing the original paper and this repo:

 ```bibtex
 @inproceedings{10.1007/978-3-030-30490-4_56,